Hutcheson Poë: Later career

-He was an independent member of Seanad Éireann from 1922 to 1924.
-He was nominated to the Seanad by the President of the Executive Council in 1922 for 12 years.
+Following the Partition of Ireland, Poë was nominated as an independent member of Seanad Éireann by the President of the Executive Council in 1922.
 He resigned from the Seanad on 9 December 1924, on age and health grounds.
 Douglas Hyde was elected at a by-election to replace him.

+Interests

+During his lifetime, Poë collected art.
+One of the works he owned, a portrait of John Musters by Sir Joshua Reynolds, is now in the collection of the United States National Gallery of Art In 1904, Poë became a governor of the National Gallery of Ireland.
+In 1931, he donated a 1690s painting by Jan Weenix to the gallery.

+One of Poë's recreations was grouse shooting, though he was obliged to do this while seated on a pony due to the loss of his leg.

+Family

-In 1886 he married Mary Adelaide Domvile, only surviving daughter of Sir William Compton Domvile, 3rd Baronet.
-He was succeeded by his son Hugo, the 2nd and last Baronet.
+In 1886, Poë married Mary Adelaide Domvile, only surviving daughter of Sir William Compton Domvile, 3rd Baronet.
+They had one daughter, Isabel-May (b.
+1893), and one son, Hugo (1889–1959), who became the 2nd and last Baronet.